'We Need Our Workforce Back': Business Owners Ask Gov. Jared Polis To End Extra $300 A Week Unemployment Checks

-“People can do math, right?” says Pete Gazlay, owner of Total Facility Care in Loveland.READ MORE: Morgan Creek Fire Grows Unchecked To 5,115+ Acres
+“People can do math, right?” says Pete Gazlay, owner of Total Facility Care in Loveland.READ MORE: Company Bottling Water In Chaffee County Met With Strong Opposition

 Gazlay headed up the letter.
 He’s in the business of commercial cleaning and says he is having to turn away jobs because he’s short 30 workers.
 He says he was getting around 25 applicants a week before the last stimulus payment in March.
 Then it dropped to about 7 applicants a week.

 He’s not alone.
-Help wanted signs are everywhere, many businesses have reduced hours and some are offering thousand dollar plus hiring bonuses.
+Help wanted signs are everywhere, many businesses have reduced hours and some are offering $1,000 plus hiring bonuses.

 “If you look every business is hiring people right now and they’re having a tremendously difficult time doing it,” said Gazlay.